Discount

 Love Hates War…and seeks to promote peace.

-And all the people working in those areas to make a better world, whether they know it or not, they are working on behalf of love’s purpose.
+And all the people working in those areas to make a better world, whether they know it or not, are working on behalf of love’s purpose.

 “Blessed are those who hunger and thirst for righteousness for they shall be filled.”
 Matthew 5:6 (NKJV)